2024 United States presidential election in New York: Analysis

-A heavily populated Middle Atlantic state, New York is considered a blue state, not having voted for a Republican presidential candidate since 1984.
+A heavily populated Middle Atlantic state, New York is considered a blue state, not having voted for a Republican presidential candidate since Ronald Reagan in 1984.
 New York continued that trend in 2024, but Democrats saw a huge underperformance compared to past elections.
-Harris had the worst performance in New York City since 1988, winning the city by just 68-30%, with Trump the first Republican to win over 30% of the vote in the city since George H.W.
-Bush in 1988.
-(By comparison, Harris won Philadelphia County, Pennsylvania 79-20%.)
+Harris had the worst performance in New York City since 1988, winning the city by just 68-30%, with Trump the first Republican to win over 30% of the vote in the city since George H. W. Bush in 1988.

 All counties in the state except for Hamilton, Yates, and Tompkins swung toward the Republicans in 2024.
-Trump became the first Republican to ever win the White House without winning Essex or Saratoga counties.
 If the five boroughs of New York City are excluded, Trump won the state with 2,740,061 votes to Harris's 2,715,851 votes, or 48.6% to 48.2%, thereby making him the first Republican to do so since 1988.
 Trump was the first Republican to carry Clinton County since 1992, Nassau County since 1988, and Rockland County since 2004.

-Tompkins County (home to Cornell University) voted to the left of every county in the state except for Manhattan, itself home to Columbia University.
-College counties voted to the left of the most populated and least White urban counties.

 Trump also made major gains in all five New York City boroughs, with particularly dramatic shifts in the Bronx and Queens, both of which moved over 20 points towards the Republicans compared to 2020.
-In Queens (28% Hispanic and 27% Asian), Trump secured 37% of the vote, the highest share for a Republican presidential candidate since George H.W.
-Bush in 1988.
-Meanwhile, in The Bronx (56% Hispanic), he received 27% of the vote, the strongest Republican showing in the borough since Ronald Reagan in 1984.
-His performance in Brooklyn (19% Hispanic and 14% Asian) was also impressive, as he won 27% of the vote, the highest for a Republican presidential candidate in the borough since 1988.
-Similarly, in Manhattan (24% Hispanic and 13% Asian), Trump received 17%, the strongest Republican performance there in a presidential election since 1988.
+In Queens (28% Hispanic and 27% Asian), Trump secured 37% of the vote, in Brooklyn (19% Hispanic and 14% Asian) he won 27% of the vote, and in Manhattan (24% Hispanic and 13% Asian) he received 17%, all of which were the highest for a Republican presidential candidate since 1988.
+In The Bronx (56% Hispanic), Trump received 27% of the vote, and traditionally Republican Staten Island gave him 64% of the vote, both the highest for a Republican since 1984.
 These shifts were driven in part by increased support among Hispanic and Asian communities.

 Trump significantly improved his support among Hispanic voters, particularly in New York.
 According to Fox News voter analysis, Trump won 36% of the Latino vote in the state, a major increase from the 25% he received in 2020.
-This shift marked one of the most notable improvements for a Republican candidate among Hispanic voters in New York in recent history.
-This trend was not unique to New York; similar gains were observed nationwide, as Trump made inroads with Latino communities across various states, including Florida, Texas, and even traditionally Democratic strongholds like California.
+This trend was not limited to New York; similar gains were observed nationwide, as Trump made inroads with Latino communities across various states, including Florida, Texas, California, Massachusetts, Illinois, and neighboring New Jersey.